NauvalPerdana/Apache2-and-WordPress-Installation-on-Ubuntu-Server/README.md

     ```
     Replace "username" with your Ubuntu server username and "ip.address" with your Ubuntu server's IP address.
 Type 'yes' and log in by entering your Ubuntu server password.

-## Introduction

-Apache HTTP Server, commonly referred to as Apache, is a widely used open-source web server.
-This tutorial will guide you through the process of installing Apache on your system.

 ## Install MySQL

 1. **Install MariaDB:**